fragosti/blog/src/posts/how-this-blog-is-made.md

 ## Conclusion

 As you can see Eleventy provides a simple and elegant solution for those wanting to build a static blog.
-It's easy to get started, and at least in my experience, had an answer for every feature I asked of it, either in the form of documentation or a plugin.
+It's easy to get started, and in my experience, it provided solutions to all problems I wanted to solve while developing, either in the form of documentation or a plugin.

 I'm sure things will continue to evolve, but I hope this post is helpful to people implementing the same sorts of features I wanted for this site that aren't exactly covered by the main Eleventy docs.